 Travel on through the Namib Desert today (330 km; approximately 6 hours with stops) to reach the Atlantic Ocean coastline.
 Take in the beautiful, diverse and colourful landscapes that stream past along the way; mountains, sand dunes, ocean waves and, shipwrecks.
 Your destination is the beachside town of Swakopmund on the Skeleton Coast.
 Upon arrival at Swakopmund, you will check into your hotel and have free time to enjoy this interesting township of German-Namibian atmosphere.
 The accommodation is within walking distance of the town, and you can enjoy a walk on the beach, or visit the open-air markets or local museum.

 With free time today, you may wish to take an optional trip north to Cape Cross, a breeding site for Cape fur seals.
 There can be in excess of 100,000 seals there at any given time, making for quite the spectacle.
 Quite a smell too, if the wind happens to change direction.
-Wander the coastline and attempt to document these beautiful creatures in a photo or two, and visit the large cross that sits nearby, left there by Diego Cao (the first European to arrive on Namibian soil in 1485).
+Wander the coastline and attempt to document these beautiful creatures in a photo or two, and visit the large cross that lies nearby, left there by Diego Cao (the first European to arrive on Namibian soil in 1485).
 There are also a number of optional activities available here (at extra cost) for those who are interested.

 Depart your coastal retreat in Swakopmund and head south today towards Sesriem (300 km; approximately 6 hours).
 Walvis Bay is the hibernation area for thousands of migratory birds, most notably flamingos.
 If in season you may take quick detour to see these elegant birds.
 Continue on past moon valley; an eerie rocky granite valley, and the Tropic of Capricorn.
 Stop by the small settlement of Solitaire before arriving at your lodge.
 Scattered with abandoned trucks, cars, petrol pumps and cacti, it's the only place between Walvis Bay and Sossusvlei to feature a petrol station, post office, general dealer, and bakery!
 The local Apple Pie has earned itself quite a reputation too.